cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/docs/examples/python_java.md

 > ```
 > where the `resGateway` is the gateway of a resource we wish to create the module view for.

-It is recommended to create the module view for each Python module in your application that requires access to the java resource, followed by any desired import statements (see next section).
+It is recommended to create the module view for each Python module in your application that requires access to the java resource, followed by any desired import statements (see [Accessing Java classes and methods in Python](#accessing-java-classes-and-methods-in-python)).
 The name of the module view is arbitrary, though it is recommended to name it after your parent resource to avoid confusion.

 ## Accessing Java classes and methods in Python